Who was Claude Saint-Cyr

 In 1951, Saint-Cyr created a collection of hats made from traditional French Aubusson tapestry.
 This innovative collaboration between Saint-Cyr and her husband, interior designer Georges Martin, was inspired after Martin recovered the chairs in Saint-Cyr’s salon.
 Saint-Cyr named the first collection Aubusson.
 Only 160 tapestry hats were made over the next four years.
 She trained the weavers, accustomed to making carpets, on how to build a hat and use finer weaves.

-At a vintage auction in Paris, Madge scored four rare Claude Saint-Cyr tapestry hats, now available at special pricing all month.
+At a vintage auction in Paris, Madge scored four of the milliners rare tapestry hats, now available at special pricing all month.

 Queen Elizabeth’s Milliner